Josephbakulikira/Self-Driving-Car---python-Genetic-Algorithm/README.md

    - **neat**   : pip install neat-python
 ---
 ### Controls
-    - "R" to show boundary lines
+    - "R"                   : to show boundary lines
-    - "F" to show wireframe mode
+    - "F"                   : to show wireframe mode
-    - "Q" to change the Theme
+    - "Q"                   : to change the Theme
-    - "Esc" to quit without saving the tracks modification
+    - "Esc"                 : to quit without saving the tracks modification
-    - "Enter (Return) or P " to the parameter panel
+    - "Enter(Return) or P"  : to the parameter panel
-    - "WASD or Arrows keys" to control the car
+    - "WASD or Arrows keys" : to control the car

 ---
-### Bugs
+### Bugs (Unsolved Issues)
 For a much better ai of self driving car , you should try to get maybe four output for brake, accelerate, left and right instead of just left and right as i did.
 Although this might take a lot of time to train but it definetly the better way to do it.